anjijava16/Spark_MultiFiles_Insert_Oracle/README.md

 # Spark_MultiFiles_Insert_Oracle
-In this project Multiple files insert into single Oracle table every time the source file will be change but the target oracle should be same
+**.
+In this project Multiple files insert into single Oracle table.
+**.
+Every time the source data (files or hive source) will be change but the target should be only one oracle table.

 # Technologies
 1. Apache Spark